 They can also stifle activity and prevent us from achieving our full potential.

-· The neuroscience of thriving at work- Explore the building blocks of mental fitness; explore which are the activities in life help us overcome our in built negativity bias and which activities help us thrive
+The neuroscience of thriving at work- Explore the building blocks of mental fitness; explore which activities help us overcome our inbuilt negativity bias and which activities help us succeed.

-· Building a strengths based culture at work- Learn practical techniques from strengths-based coaching; identifying, celebrating and using strengths enables us to overcome the inevitable challenges of life.
-It builds resilience, tenacity, optimism and positive regard for one another
+Building a strengths-based culture at work- Learn practical techniques from strengths-based coaching; identifying, celebrating and using strengths enables us to overcome the inevitable life challenges.
+It builds resilience, tenacity, optimism and positive regard for one another.

-· The building blocks of engagement at work - Understand what drives people to be engaged at work and we learn techniques which foster autonomy, competence and relatedness
+The building blocks of engagement at work - Understand what drives engagement at work, and we learn techniques which foster autonomy, competence and relatedness.

-· Applying practical techniques at work and home and in the space between- Learn practical techniques to help observe, understand, regulate and express our emotions coherently
+Applying practical techniques at work and home and in the space between - Learn practical strategies to help observe, understand, regulate and express our emotions coherently.

-Courses can range from lunch time learning sessions through to longer courses.
+Courses can range from lunchtime learning sessions through to longer courses.
 Some of our programs run for twelve months.

 The benefits of resilience training for organisations

 - Employees learn to self-manage their physical, psychological and emotional health

 - Reduced absenteeism and increased workplace engagement

 - Enhanced productivity through increased vitality, motivation and concentration skills